Concord Rangers F.C.: History

 It was announced on 26 April 2018 that Adam Flanagan would leave his post as first team manager after 3 seasons in the role, with assistant manager & first team coach Glen Alzapiedi also departing following a 17th-placed finish that secured a 4th consecutive season of National League South football for 'The Beachboys'.
-Under Flanagan's reign, the side finished 10th, 18th, and 17th in the National League South, and reached the FA Cup 4th qualifying round in 2017-18, eventually bowing out to higher-division opposition Woking in a replay.
+Under Flanagan's reign, the side finished 10th, 18th, and 17th in the National League South, and reached the FA Cup 4th qualifying round in 2017–18, eventually bowing out to higher-division opposition Woking in a replay.

 On 2 May 2018, the club confirmed the appointment of former Leatherhead player/manager Sammy Moore as the successor to Adam Flanagan, with Jack Midson – a former teammate of Moore's at AFC Wimbledon and also his player/assistant at Leatherhead as assistant manager, with Darren Beale also joining as first team coach.
 It was then announced on 18 May 2018 that Miki Hood, who had been part of the club's staff under both Danny Cowley and Adam Flanagan would take on the role of assistant first team coach to complete the club's new-look management team.

 The club reached the final of the 2019–20 FA Trophy, losing 0–1 to Harrogate Town in a final played in May 2021 due to the COVID-19 pandemic.
 On 10 May 2021, following the final defeat, Antony Smith stepped down from his role as chairman after twenty one years in the role.
 A day later, manager Danny Scopes also resigned from his position, with Lee Minshull resigning from his position of assistant manager on 14 May 2021.

-The club's nine year spell in the sixth tier came to an end in the 2022–23 season, suffering relegation back to the Isthmian League.
+The club's nine-year spell in the sixth tier came to an end in the 2022–23 season, suffering relegation back to the Isthmian League.
 The following season saw the club suffer back-to-back relegations.

+Managers

+The following table lists Concord Rangers F.C.'s recent first‑team managers and their principal honours while in charge of the club.